Show/Hide Toolbars

 The last error comes from the constructor of the Webbrowser class.
 It is calling the CreateEmbedding method from the OleControl.
 This method does not exist in the MultiLineEdit class, so we comment it out for now.
 We will deal with the Webbrowser later.

-You should be able to run the app now.
+You should be able to run the application now.

 This method takes the content of the email, writes it to disk and calls the Navigate method of the Webbrowser control (late bound, using the Send() function of VO).
 This will not work.

-Since we have changed the webbrowser control and made it a multi line edit we can change this behavior.
-Instead of writing the email text to disk we can simply assign it to the TextValue property of the MultiLineEdit.
-So comment out the body of the Display method (do not throw the code away we will need it later) and replace it with:
+Since we have changed the webbrowser control and made it a multi-line edit, we can change this behavior.
+Instead of writing the email text to disk, we can simply assign it to the TextValue property of the MultiLineEdit.
+In order to do this, comment out the body of the Display method (do not throw the code away as we will need it later), and replace it with:

 SELF:TextValue := cText